WillLillis/lspresso-shot/README.md

 A concentrated dose of LSP testing power!

-## WIP

-This library is currently a work in progress and is *not* ready for use in other projects!

 ## Goal

 Provide an easy way to perform integration tests on language servers implemented in Rust.